Released on 29 July 2015, Windows 10 has now seen three major updates with a fourth imminent:

 Here's how old and new look.
 Assuming you're not viewing this on an old CRT, you should be able to see the obvious improvements in clarity:

-What features are in the April 2017 Creators Update?
+What features were new in the April 2017 Creators Update?

 Here's a selection of the main features in the update which came out in April 2017.